playframework/play-soap/docs/SbtWsdl.md

 ### Selecting the future API

-sbt WSDL can generate clients to either return `scala.concurrent.Future` for Scala projects, or `play.libs.F.Promise` for Java projects.
+sbt WSDL can generate clients to either return `scala.concurrent.Future` for Scala projects, or `java.util.concurrent.CompletionStage` for Java projects.
 If your project is a Play project, the future API will automatically be selected based on whether you enabled the `PlayJava` or `PlayScala` plugin.
 If it's an ordinary sbt project, it will default to `scala.concurrent.Future`.
 This can be configured to use the Java promise using the `futureApi` setting:

 ```scala
 WsdlKeys.futureApi := WsdlKeys.PlayJavaFutureApi